 Can you check if for these inconsistency cases, the parent of the young person is living with a partner?

-#5 Updated by Charlotte Edney 4 months ago
+#5 Updated by Charlotte Edney about 1 year ago

 Thanks for your response.
 Your explanation definitely sounds plausible.